Food growing in the heart of Clapham

 If you would like to know more about Bandstand Beds, email email@example.com

 Wed18Mar20207pm-9pmOmnibus Theatre, 1 Clapham Common Northside SW4 0QW

 As gardeners we're always concious of the weather and how it affects the plants we're growing and our harvest.
 It's always been chngeable, but now it seems to go to extremes.

 This has been one of the warmest and wettest winters on record...

 Heading for extinction and what to do about it is a talk documenting the latest scientific research on the climate crisis.
 It shows why urgent action is required, and explains how we can use non-violent direct action to try and stop things getting worse.

 Find Extinction Rebellion Lambeth on facebook.com - xrlambeth.earth

-Want to know more?
+Want to know more about Bandstand Beds?
 Read about our history here.
 Check out our blog to see what we’ve been up to recently.
-Or just want to dive straight in, come along and see what volunteering is like?
-Get in touch with us!
+Or just want to dive straight in and become and become a member?
+For more information get in touch with us!